bgmerrell/vkerndev/README.md

 * qemu
-* pacstrap (part of the arch-install-scripts in Arch, but I believe this utility can be installed on other distros). default for most desktop systems I would imagine).
+* pacstrap (part of the arch-install-scripts in Arch, but I believe this utility can be installed on other distros).
 * Some other basic packages, which should be obvious from the scripts or runtime failures.